consolidation/annotated-command/README.md

 If an annotation is given instead, then this hook function will run for all commands with the specified annotation.

-There are nine types of hooks supported:
+There are ten types of hooks supported:

 - Command Event (Symfony)
 - Option